drio-ai/ops/README.md

 # Controller Stop
 1. Run ```./stop.sh``` inside ops directory to stop the controller.
 1. If you wish to only stop *Controller service group* components for e.g., ```cd controller``` and run ```make stop-clean```.
 A ```make start``` in the same directory will start the *Controller service group* components.

+# Service Group Directory structure
+All service groups in the ops repository will have these 3 directories in it

+1. compose - The docker compose file that is used to start and stop components in the service group
+1. environment - Environment that controls how the components of the service group are started
+1. docker - Dockerfile(s) that is/are used to build images of components in the service group

+Along with the directories listed above, there is also a Makefile that defines the commands to start and stop components.